-However, bear in mind that, by the Texas Penal Code, a threat of violence may result in a criminal charge even if a real physical assault does not materialize.
+However, remember that, by the Texas Penal Code, a threat of violence may result in a criminal charge even if a real physical assault does not materialize.
 This accusation is referred to as an attack by threat.
-A person can be charged with this if they knowingly or intentionally threaten someone else with “imminent physical injury,” which includes any form of discomfort, even if it doesn’t leave a mark.
+A person can be charged with this if they knowingly or intentionally threaten someone else with “imminent physical injury,” which includes any discomfort, even if it doesn’t leave a mark.

-A threat can also be used to describe someone who causes another person to reasonably fear that they will be physically hurt or that their property is in danger of being damaged.
-Verbal (spoken) or nonverbal threats utilizing gestures or other means of communication are both acceptable.
+A threat can also describe someone who causes another person to reasonably fear that they will be physically hurt or that their property is in danger of being damaged.
+Verbal (spoken) or nonverbal threats utilizing gestures or other means of communication are acceptable.

 Is Emotional Abuse a Crime in California

-Although most people do not consider emotional abuse to be a crime; it is a violation of California’s domestic violence legislation.
-Domestic violence is defined by California law as any intentional act that results in physical harm to a family member or intimate partner; including sexual assault, threats, stalking, and other crimes that don’t include physical contact.
-This includes using language and behavior to try to intimidate, control, or enslave another person.
+Although most people do not consider emotional abuse to be a crime, it is a violation of California’s domestic violence legislation.
+Domestic violence is defined by California law as any intentional act that results in physical harm to a family member or intimate partner, including sexual assault, threats, stalking, and other crimes that don’t include physical contact.
+This includes using language and behavior to intimidate, control, or enslave another person.

 Related Articles: EMOTIONAL DAMAGE: HOW TO REBUILD LOVE AFTER EMOTIONAL DAMAGE

-California law distinguishes between physical and non-physical types of abuse because they frequently form part of wider patterns of abuse that aim to intimidate the victim into submission.
-This is in contrast to many states that only identify domestic abuse as various forms of physical contact.
-If emotional abuse puts the victim in a position where they have good reason to fear for their safety due to threats of serious bodily harm, then it is a crime.
+California law distinguishes between physical and non-physical types of abuse because they frequently form part of broader patterns of abuse that aim to intimidate the victim into submission.
+This contrasts with many states that only identify domestic abuse as various forms of physical contact.
+If emotional abuse puts the victim in a position where they have good reason to fear for their safety due to threats of severe bodily harm, it is a crime.

 When Does Emotional Abuse Qualify as Domestic Violence?

-To be clear, prosecutors cannot and will not accuse you of domestic violence for merely expressing displeasure.
+Prosecutors cannot and will not accuse you of domestic violence for merely expressing displeasure.
 In a disagreement, the majority of us have said things we didn’t mean to, and the words themselves are not illegal.
-When your partner experiences a “reasonable apprehension of imminent serious bodily injury to himself or herself or another,” the words come under the definition of emotional abuse (and thus, domestic violence).
+When your partner experiences a “reasonable apprehension of imminent serious bodily injury to himself or herself or another,” the words come under the definition of emotional abuse (and, thus, domestic violence).
 (View Penal Code 13700 PC in California.)

 Therefore, emotional abuse becomes a crime when it becomes a deliberate threat.
 It’s unlikely that your angry words will reach this level and be construed as domestic violence or a criminal crime if they were hurting but unthreatening.
-However, if you have used threatening language—”I’ll murder you” is a typical example—and your spouse or partner properly interprets this as a genuine threat rather than merely angry words, then prosecutors may file charges of domestic violence against you.
+However, if you have used threatening language—”I’ll murder you” is a typical example—and your spouse or partner correctly interprets this as a genuine threat rather than merely angry words.
+Prosecutors may file domestic violence charges against you.

 Is Emotional Abuse a Crime in Florida?